-Impeaching a U.S. president might not be the be all end all for their career.
-Not only can a president remain in office after impeachment, but even see higher approval ratings.
-We explain.
+Impeaching a U.S. president might not be the be-all-end-all for their career.
+We explain why this is the case.
 Just the FAQs, USA TODAY

 If Mitch McConnell and Republicans are reprehensible for not moving against an impeachable president, then so is Pelosi.
 You can’t have it both ways.

 My guess is House Speaker Nancy Pelosi has seen this freight train coming at her for a long time — probably about the time President Donald Trump fired FBI Director James Comey, precipitating the appointment of Robert Mueller as special counsel.